 Provide them with some fiber, like chopped up cucumber or cooked pumpkin, to help them poop with ease and if this doesn’t ease the scooting, assess what they may have developed an allergy, too (Recently changed your dog food?
 Been exposed to a lot of grass?).
 Always consult with your vet if you’re concerned.

 If your pet is house trained, urinating inside can come as an unpleasant surprise and be classed as a weird thing to do for your dog.
 This can be a sign that something may be very wrong internally, so a vet checkup is in order.

 Frequent peeing can mean that your furry friend might have a urinary tract infection, or could even be a sign of dementia, so keep an eye on your pooch’s pee habits.

 Unlike humans, dogs don’t usually yawn when they’re tired.
 Does your dog yawn more in the presence of strangers?
 Yawning can be a sign of fear or stress; try to slowly introduce your dog to new people to avoid this, and don’t rush any interactions.

-Underlying issues may be manifesting through these actions, so it is better to be safe than sorry, and book an appointment with your vet as soon as possible if you notice any major changes in your dog’s behavior.
+Underlying issues may be manifesting through these actions, so it's better to be safe than sorry.
+Book an appointment with your vet as soon as possible if you notice any major weird changes in your dog’s behavior.